 We aim to build a curriculum which develops a love of reading to help pupils know more, remember more, and understand more.

-Guided reading takes place across the whole school daily, using the carousel approach and adopting the Lancashire planning format and using the Learning and Progression steps to help inform our learning objectives.
+Taught Reading takes place across the whole school daily, using a variety of approaches and adopting the Lancashire planning format and using the Learning and Progression steps to help inform our learning objectives.
 Each group within each class are carefully planned for, providing them with meaningful activities in all sessions.
 Each session has a clear learning objective and during the guided reading session, our main focus is to develop a key reading skill via modelling done by the Teacher or Learning Support Assistant.
 Our children are independent and confident learners during the session and use their Reading Journals to complete each task.

 For early readers, guided reading consists of a phonics focused session followed by a comprehension focused session using the same text.

-For developing reading, guided reading consists of a guided read and an independent follow up session, with further opportunities throughout the week to promote wider reading and reading for pleasure.
+For developing reading, taught reading consists of a adult led read and an independent follow up session, with further opportunities throughout the week to promote wider reading and reading for pleasure.